Planetary Alignment 2023: Saturn, Neptune, Jupiter, Mercury & Uranus Visible Tonight

 Step 3: Tap on the object to see its name on the screen, then you can tap the name to learn more about it.

-Planetary Alignment on June 17, 2023 in Sky Tonight
+Planetary Alignment on April 4, 2024 in Sky Tonight

 To see the alignment in all its beauty, find a place with a dark sky without light pollution and with a clear view of the horizon (without obstacles such as trees or tall buildings).
-It’s particularly important for observing the planetary alignment on June 17 because Mercury will be close to the horizon, and two other planets (Uranus and Neptune) will be very dim.

 The short guide above will help you spot the aligned planets.
-To plan your observations, check out the 2023 planetary alignments listed below in this article.
-But first, let's dive into the theory if you're wondering what it actually means when planets align.
+To plan your observations, check out the next planetary alignments listed below in this article.
+But first, let’s dive into the theory if you’re wondering what it actually means when planets align.

 What is a planetary alignment?